edison0xyz/bookmart/README.md

 BookMart is a platform for students to buy and sell textbooks.
 [https://bookmartt.heroku.com](https://bookmartt.heroku.com)

-This project is developed for 95882 - Enterprise Web Development as a short project done over one week (three days actually due to my procarstination)
+This project is developed for 95882 - Enterprise Web Development as a short project done over one week.
+Scaffolded with [Angular-fullstack](https://github.com/angular-fullstack)

 ## Getting Started